mechmotum/mechmotum.github.io/content/pages/guide.rst

-If a TU Delft student or staff that is not a lab member would like to borrow equipment from the lab, find out if anyone is using it (as noted above), and then make sure they fill out the checkout sheet (by the lab door) with their name, email, and date before the item leaves the lab.
+If a TU Delft student or staff that is not a lab member would like to borrow equipment from the lab, find out if anyone is using it (as noted above), and then make sure they fill out the checkout sheet (by the lab door) with their name, email, date, and your name (as the responsible person) before the item leaves the lab.
 When they return the item, indicate the return date on the sheet.
 Keep in mind that non-lab member students should look to the more general shared equipment resources available in 3mE before borrowing from us and we don't generally loan common things like screwdrivers and bike pumps but can loan specialized equipment that only we have.

 If you take things from the lab to use elsewhere for **more than one day** you also need to sign the equipment checkout sheet.
 Note your name and the date you